kevindayton/drupal-edit-module-twbs/README.txt

 From a Drupal 8 perspective.
 1. Use the Libraries API module to depend on Underscore and Backbone.
-2. Drupal 8's build of CKEditor already includes the sharedspace plugin, in Drupal 7 we must either ship with that plugin or ask users to create a custom CKEditor build.
+2. Drupal 8's build of CKEditor already includes the sharedspace plugin, in Drupal 7 we must ask users to create a custom CKEditor build.
+3. Analogously for the sourcedialog CKEditor plugin, except that is only necessary when one of the CKEditor module profiles is configured to use the "Source" button.